psanse/BITSCAN/README.md

-BITSCAN is now integrated in the [BitGraph](https://github.com/psanse/BitGraph) library (14/08/2025)
+BITSCAN is now integrated in the [BitGraph](https://github.com/psanse/BitGraph) library for graphs (14/08/2025)

 BITSCAN
 ===================